 Kids participating in the programs will get five ski or snowboard lessons and rentals, plus an additional two sessions so they can bring a parent or guardian along.
 The programming will differ slightly among the nonprofits, but the grants call for added on-mountain education for all participants, including things such as career opportunities at the resorts in areas such as snowmaking, instructing, and operations.

-“We’re proud to be able to support and accelerate efforts to get kids on mountains across the country,” said former Vail CEO and founder of the Katz Amsterdam Foundation, the Vail Resorts arm funding the grants.
+“We’re proud to be able to support and accelerate efforts to get kids on mountains across the country,” said former Vail CEO Rob Katz, founder of the Katz Amsterdam Foundation, the Vail Resorts partner funding the grants..
 “By partnering with the National Brotherhood of Skiers and regional nonprofits closely tied to the communities surrounding our resort locations, we’re looking forward to introducing kids to skiing and snowboarding who otherwise may not have access—broadening lifelong engagement by removing some of the sports’ barriers to entry.”